reflectoring/reflectoring.github.io/_posts/2019-12-16-database-migration-in-self-contained-systems.md

   auto: 0066-database-migration
 ---

-## Database Migration in Self Contained Systems
-When you develop your application nowadays, you as programmer just want to get the database and to add new scripts without thinking about database maintenance.
+When you develop a application nowadays, you as programmer just want to get the database and to add new scripts without thinking about database maintenance.
 This problem is already solved by frameworks like [flyway](https://flywaydb.org/) or [liquibase](https://www.liquibase.org/).
-In this case the database is provided to you or you have to take care about this.
+The database is provided to you in this case or you have to take care about this.

-If you develop a self contained system (SCS), then the SCS can have the database within.
-In this article we are going to have look how to deliver a database with the SCS and how to have the migration control over the database and not over the business data only.
+If you develop a self contained system (SCS), it could have a database within.
+In this article we are going to have a look how to deliver a database with the SCS and how to have the migration control over the database and not over the business data only.

 {% include github-project.html url="https://github.com/arkuksin/scs-db-versioning" %}

 ## General Approach
 First we create the database and set the admin user by creating the database.
-Then we create configuration for the application, that we working on.
-It means creation a scheme, user, privileges and so on.
+Then we create database configuration for the application, that we working on.
+It means creation a scheme, a user, privileges and so on.
 After that we start the application and connect the database with created configuration.
-Lets look how can we automate this.
+Let's look how can we automate this.
+I created a example project to show this in action.

 ## Project Structure